Meridian, Idaho: Education

-The West Ada School District serves the city and is the largest in the state.
-Meridian is part of the Boise metropolitan area.
+The West Ada School District which includes almost all of Meridian, serves the city and is the largest in the state.

+Meridian extends into the Kuna Joint School District 3.

+Meridian Joint School District 2 spends $6,941 per student, the least amount of money per student out of any school district in the United States.

 Infrastructure

 Transportation

 The majority of the city lies north of I-84.
 Streets are named with a north, south, east or west prefix identifying the orientation of the street and where the street is in relation to the intersection of Franklin Road and Meridian Road.
 Roads with a north prefix are north of Franklin Road (which runs east and west).
 Roads with a west prefix are west of Meridian Road (which runs north and south).
 Many residents identify which section of the city they live in by the closest intersection of major roads that are generally laid out in square miles.
 From west to east, the major roads are Black Cat, Ten Mile, Linder, Meridian, Locust Grove, and Eagle.
 From north to south, the major roads are Chinden (Highway 20/26), McMillan, Ustick, Cherry (west of Meridian) or Fairview (east of Meridian), Franklin, Overland, Victory, and Amity.

 I-84 is between Franklin and Overland.
 Pine is another major road that runs east/west and lies between Cherry and Franklin.

 A railroad line runs east/west and lies between Pine and Franklin.
 Most of the city's industrial areas are concentrated along this railroad line with some other industrial areas near the east side of the city south west of the intersection of Fairview and Eagle.
 The line was formerly owned by Union Pacific, but Boise Valley Railroad now owns the line, running trains on weekdays from Boise to Nampa.

 Old-town Meridian centers around the intersection of Main Street and Pine Street.
 In the older section of the city, there are numbered streets up to 15th Street to the west and up to 5th Street to the east.